 5. International Adapter: Japanese outlets accommodate typical US two-pronged plugs, but for electronics that have three prongs or if your plugs are of a different variety, you’ll need an adapter.
 Save yourself the hassle of trying to track down an adapter at your destination and paying twice as much than planning ahead by buying one online.

-Best Things to Do in Osaka with Kids
+What to Do in Osaka As a Family

 A day out at Legoland.
-How could this not be one of the best things to do in Osaka with kids?
+How could this not be the ultimate itinerary hit in Osaka with kids?
 Impossible.

 So make your way to the 3 million Lego bricks that comprise this awesome theme park, book your kids into a class to learn how to make all sorts of crazy Lego creations and take a break.
-Then take a tour of the Lego brick factory, hit up the 4D cinema, and when everyone’s hungry, what says “omg this is incredible” more than food that looks like giant pieces of Lego?
+Then take a tour of the Lego brick factory, hit up the 4D cinema, and when everyone’s hungry, go eat some food that looks like giant pieces of Lego!

 We kid you not.
 This place is awesome.
 There’s even a Lego version of Osaka here.
 Kids of all ages will love it, but for really teeny tiny toddlers, there’s the Duplo Play Area to keep ’em entertained.